frederikvho/TIL/README.md

 # TIL

-Repository to store all #TIL 's
+Repository to store all #TIL's and best practices I adapted.

-TXT files still need some content.
+#### To do

+.txt files need to be changed into .md and have to be enriched with explanations.